hvanruys/hvanruys.github.io/_posts/2015-10-19-Canvas-size.md

 ![placeholder](/images/belgium_with_interpolation.jpg)

-By using a bilinear interpolation can you do not 'add' information to the image, but you are able to view 'hidden' information by blowing up the details you want to see.
+By using a bilinear interpolation you do not 'add' information to the image, but you are able to view 'hidden' information by blowing up the details you want to see.